l2dy-forks/claude-history/README.md

 Tool invocations (`<Calling Tool: …>`) can clutter the output when you're only interested in the human conversation.
 Use `--no-tools` to suppress those lines.

+### showing thinking blocks

+Extended thinking models (like Claude Sonnet 4.5) include reasoning steps in their output.
+By default, these thinking blocks are hidden to keep conversations focused.
+Use `--show-thinking` to display them when you want to see Claude's reasoning process.

 ### resuming conversations